 An abnormal form of LDL, identified as lipoprotein-X (Lp-X), predominates in the circulation of patients suffering from lecithin-cholesterol acyl transferase (LCAT, see HDL discussion for LCAT function) deficiency or cholestatic liver disease.
 In both cases there is an elevation in the level of circulating free cholesterol and phospholipids.back to the top

-HDLs are synthesized de novo in the liver and small intestine, as primarily protein-rich disc-shaped particles.
-These newly formed HDLs are nearly devoid of any cholesterol and cholesteryl esters.
-The primary apoproteins of HDLs are apoA-I, apoC-I, apoC-II and apoE.
-In fact, a major function of HDLs is to act as circulating stores of apoC-I, apoC-II and apoE.
+HDLs begin as the apolipoprotein A-I (apoA-I) which is synthesized de novo in the liver and small intestine.
+These newly formed HDLs are devoid of any cholesterol, cholesteryl esters, lipids, and any other proteins.
+ApoA-I, as well as more complex HDLs containing apoA-I acquire cholesterol as describe in the following paragraphs and outlined in the Figure below.
+As apoA-I picks up cholesterol, the resultant nascent HDL particle begins to accumulate numerous proteins from the blood.
+The primary apolipoproteins of HDLs are apoA-I, apoC-I, apoC-II, apoD, apoE, apoF, apoM, and apoO.
+In fact, a major function of HDL is to act as a circulating store of apoC-I, apoC-II and apoE.
 ApoA-I is the most abundant protein in HDLs constituting over 70% of the total protein mass.
 In addition to apoproteins, HDLs carry numerous enzymes that participate in the anti-oxidant activities.
-These enzymes include glutathione peroxidase 1 (GPx), paraoxonase 1 (PON1) and platelet activating factor acetylhydrolase (PAF-AH, also called lipoprotein-associated phospholipase A2, Lp-PLA2: see below for functions of Lp-PLA2).
+Proteomics studies have demonstrated that as many as 300 different proteins can be found associated with HDL, many of which have no known role in lipid transport.
+Some of the critical enzymes in HDL include glutathione peroxidase 1 (GPx), paraoxonase 1 (PON1) and platelet activating factor acetylhydrolase (PAF-AH, also called lipoprotein-associated phospholipase A2, Lp-PLA2: see below for functions of Lp-PLA2).
 Two additional functionally important enzymes found associated with HDLs are lecithin:cholesterol acyltransferase (LCAT, see next paragraph) and cholesterol ester transfer protein (CETP, see below and the next section).
 Another important HDL component is the compound sphingosine-1-phosphate (S1P; details of S1P activities can be found in the Sphingolipids page).
-Depending upon the HDL subclass characterized, as many as 75 different proteins have been shown to be associated with circulating HDLs.

 The primary mechanism by which HDLs acquire peripheral tissue cholesterol is via an interaction with monocyte-derived macrophages in the subendothelial spaces of the tissues.
 Macrophages bind nascent HDLs, that contain primarily apoA-I, through interaction with the ATP-binding cassette transport protein A1 (ABCA1).
 The transfer of cholesterol from macrophages via the action of ABCA1, involves apoA-I and results in the formation of nascent discoidal lipoprotein particles termed pre-β HDLs.
 The free cholesterol transferred in this way is esterified by HDL-associated LCAT.
 LCAT is synthesized in the liver and so named because it transfers a fatty acid from the C-2 position of lecithin to the C-3-OH of cholesterol, generating a cholesteryl ester and lysolecithin.
 The activity of LCAT requires interaction with apoA-I, which is found on the surface of HDLs.
 The cholesteryl esters formed via LCAT activity are internalized into the hydrophobic core of the pre-β HDL particle.
 As pre-β HDL particles enlarge with progressive uptake of cholesterol they become larger and spherical generating the HDL2 and HDL3 particles as indicated above.
 The importance of ABCA1 in reverse cholesterol transport is evident in individuals harboring defects in ABCA1 gene.
 These individuals suffer from a disorder called Tangier disease which is characterized by two clinical hallmarks; enlarged lipid-laden tonsils and low serum HDL.